carlotatrx/dataprep/readme.md

 Data in the subdirectory `station_timeseries_preprocessed/not_to_use/` are there because we already have an alternative (from WeaR, KNMI or whatever) and we choose to use that one, namely found in the `1807_USBstick` folder.
 Similarly, the directory `1807_USBstick/not_to_use/` contains timeseries where a newer or better timeseries exists, namely in the timeseries shared by Stefan or Yuri.

-Descriptions and problems in OneDrive excel `stations_1806-1850`.
+Descriptions and problems in OneDrive excel `stations_1806-1850`, including lat, lon, altitude, source of series from `station_timeseries_orig`.

 ### Bologna